PLAN YOUR TRIP WELL IN ADVANCE!

 • Know how to use it!
 Practice at home!

-• Even on day trips, unexpected travel after sunset is dangerous!
+• Even on day trips, unexpected night travel is dangerous!

 • Waterproof - 1 regular, 1 headlamp